lurchmath/lde/docs/phase0-structures.md

 Specification:

- * Assume that two special external attribute keys will be "connectionsOut" and "connectionsIn," each a set of targetID-connectionType pairs.
-These are assumed to be kept consistent across a hierarchy, in that any connections out from one node also exist as connections in for all the target nodes.
+ * Structures support two special external attribute keys, "connectionsOut" and "connectionsIn," each a set of targetID-connectionType pairs.
- * Create convenience getter and setter functions for this data.
-    * Create/delete a connection of type T between A and B.
+   Example such set: `[ [3,'reason'], [12,'premise'] ]`
+ * We will want to keep these consistent across a given structure hierarchy.
+   Consequently, we do two things.
+    * We provide the function `S.fillOutConnections()` that can be called with `S` equal to the hierarchy's root, and it will ensure that a connection stored in the "connectionsOut" array of any node in the hierarchy is also stored in the "connectionsIn" array of its target, and vice versa.
+    * We provide a convenience function for creating connections, `S.connectTo(T,type)`, that creates the connection by adding it to both the "out" list for `S` and the "in" list for `T`.
+    * We provide a convenience function for deleting connections, `S.disconnectFrom(T,type)` that deletes the connection from both lists.
+ * We also provide the following convenience functions that assume that the hierarchy's in and out connection lists are the same.
+That assumption will be satisfied if no method of editing connection lists was ever used other than the convenience functions given above, or if such a method were used, then `fillOutConnections()` has been called on the hierarchy root since that time.
-    * Get all connections of type T to/from A.
+    * Get all connections of some type to/from `S` with `S.getConnectionsOut(type)` (or `In`).
-    * Get all connections to/from A.
+    * Get all connections to/from `S` by omitting the type from the call in the previous bullet point.
-    * Get all connections from A to B.
+    * Get all connections from `S` to `T` with `S.getConnectionsTo(T)`.
- * `S.properties()` looks at the set of other structures that connect to S via arrows, and forms a dictionary of name=value pairs, the "properties" of S.
+ * `S.properties()` looks at the set of other structures that connect to S via arrows, and forms a dictionary of name=value pairs, the "properties" of `S`.

 ### Convenience constructions for unit testing